Last Train to San Fernando: British Men, British Railways and Dr. Beeching

 It is a strange and unusual historical twist that down the years it is the author of the report and not the politicians or their parties who implemented it, who is the figure of hate over the perceived ‘axing’ of Britain’s railways.
 The Patron can think of no other example of this phenomena in 20th Century British political history.

 2 The Destruction of Britain’s railways?
 The Beeching Report recommended the electrification of the London – Glasgow West Coast railway route.
-It also recommend a far-seeing containerisation to move freight on Britain’s railways.
+It also recommended a far-seeing containerisation to move freight on Britain’s railways.
 In 2013 rusting container sidings with silver birch growing between the sleepers, and – almost eerily – electric signals still glowing amongst the rusting rails are signs of a bold initiative.
 This is perceived as a destruction of Britain’s railways?

 So what is going on?
 In 1953 when French, Italian and American films were exploring, in a grown up way, social and emotional relationships in films, Britain gave the world The Titfield Thunderbolt.
 In an idyllic English countryside locals, partly led by the vicar, organise to run a threatened with closure branch line themselves, up against the Ministry of Transport and the Private Sector, represented by a local bus company.
 It is no surprise that the initiative does not come from the poorly paid agricultural workers in their council houses and tied farm cottages, but from a mix of the local gentry, a publican, a Church of England representative, and so on, who somehow are joined at the hip – more or less – with said agricultural workers, and allied craftsmen, blacksmiths, wheelwrights etc. The film is a nostalgia for a vision of England that never existed.
 A sort of aching for a pre-industrical Britain, which neatly overlooks the fact that the steam engine was one the foundations of Industrial Britain, whether on rails, or powering factories.
 And overlooking that the building of railways was, at the time, seen by many squires, country aristocracy and Church of England notables as an interesting specualtive investment that might boost their flagging financial fortunes.